Statewide risk intelligence

 City hotspots

-Highest historical exposure across South Carolina.
+Highest composite exposure across South Carolina.

 Overall elevated risk